 - Prune belly syndrome.

-- If, by the age of one year, descent has not occurred, spontaneous descent is unlikely.
-Treatment should be initiated, as there is also potential for histological deterioration and loss of testicular quality (may affect future fertility).
+- If, by the age of 6 months, descent has not occurred, spontaneous descent is unlikely.
+Treatment should be completed by 18 months at the latest as there is potential for histological deterioration and loss of testicular quality after that time which may affect future fertility.

 - The ideal management of cryptorchidism is a highly debated topic within the field of paediatric surgery.